LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/Workspace configuration/salesforce-integration-guide.md

 ### **Configuring the widget**

-Now that you’ve configured your LiveEngage App in Salesforce, it’s time to go back to LiveEngage and configure the widget in LiveEngage.
+Now that you’ve configured your LiveEngage App in Salesforce, it’s time to go back to LiveEngage and configure the widget within the platform.

 1. Click on ‘Night Vision’ icon at the top of the page
 2. Click on ‘Agent Workspace Configuration’